 Our favorite craft of the day ended up being these super cute Paper Plate Butterflies.
 To make this craft, just cut a paper plate in half for the wings.
 We used the dot markers again to decorate them.
 Then glue the wings together and add a popsicle stick, googly eyes, and a pipe cleaner.
 Click here for the full tutorial.

 Try a new recipe!

 For Tasty Tuesday we actually tried a couple of recipes.
 Our favorite was Butterfly Fruit Cookies.
 I set up a cutting board with fruits of their choice and sugar cookies.
 Then I squirted a little icing onto the cookies so they could spread it themselves.
-Once the icing was spreaded, they decorated the cookies with butterfly shapes using the fruit.
+Once the icing was spread, they decorated the cookies with butterfly shapes using the fruit.

 We also made baked cinnamon crisps.
 I used butterfly cookie cutters to cut shapes in flour tortillas.
 Then we drizzeled them with butter, cinnamon, and sugar and baked them in the oven.

-On Wednesday we did a variety of activities.
+On Wednesday we did a variety of butterfly themed activities.
 We planted wild flower seeds in our fairy garden to attract birds and butterflies.
 We also did some coloring sheets.
 I found cute free printable butterfly sheets from Easy Peasy and Fun.